Skip to content

 Pain

-If you suspect your cat is hurt or in pain, then it is important to take them to the vet as soon as possible.
+If you suspect your cat is hurt or in pain, take them to the vet as soon as possible.

 Hyperthermia Or Hypothermia

-If it is hot out and your cat has had little access to water or shade, then it could be suffering from hyperthermia or heatstroke.
+If it is hot out and your cat has had little access to water or shade, it may be suffering from hyperthermia or heatstroke.

 A fever from a virus or infection can also cause hyperthermia.